English Version of The TRC 2 “Human Rights Violation In Intercountry Adoption” Report (Download PDF Above).

 South Korea’s Second Truth and Reconciliation Commission (TRC 2) has finally released the English version of its final report on the 56 Intercountry Adoptee cases in which human rights violations were confirmed.

-TRC 2 has also released a “Comprehensive Report” of the 56 cases which received judgements.
+TRC 2 has also released a “Comprehensive Report” about the overall TRC 2 investigation, which was never originally intended to investigate Overseas Adoption.

 The TRC 2’s recognition of the human rights violation known as “Switching” owes much to the years of work carried out through Paperslip and by its co-founder since 2018.